 Note: If no agreement is in place, one is initiated.
-These steps are documented in MedaTrax.
+These steps are documented in Project Concert/Medatrax.
 Depending on the amount of time required for contract processing and approval, the student's entry into the clinical site may be delayed.

-- 9. After all agreements and the Preceptor Intent Form are finalized the Clinical Placement Coordinator, and the course faculty will review the information in MedaTrax. - 10.
-Clinical placement is confirmed in MedaTrax under the "Preceptor Request Tab" as either "Accepted" or "Accepted with Contingencies".
-Students cannot proceed with placements marked as "Pending" or "Denied". - 11.
-After confirmation a placement has been accepted in MedaTrax, the student will complete and submit a Clinical Rotation Plan (instructions below) to the course faculty in D2L. - 12.
-After reviewing the Clinical Rotation Plan, the course faculty will notify the student to begin the clinical experience.
+- 9. After all agreements and the Preceptor Intent Form are finalized the (Graduate) Clinical Placement Coordinator, and the course faculty will review the information in Project Concert/Medatrax. - 10.
+Clinical placement is confirmed in Project Concert/Medatrax under the "Student" tab with the statement "Preceptor Credentials Verified and Agreement Approved". - 11.
+After confirmation in Project Concert/Medatrax, the student will complete and submit a Clinical Rotation Plan (instructions below) to the course faculty in D2L. - 12.
+After reviewing the Clinical Rotation Plan, the course faculty will notify the student to begin the clinical experience. - 13.
+By the first day of clinical, the student will provide a copy of the Student Clinical Profile, Student Learning Outcomes (course syllabus), and current program plan.

 Note: If the preceptor/clinical site is not approved, the student begins an additional search.
-If the student is unable to find an appropriate preceptor, the student is expected to contact the course faculty, Concentration Coordinator, and/or Program Director/Clinical Placement Coordinator to determine an appropriate course of action.
+If the student is unable to find an appropriate preceptor, the student is expected to contact the course faculty, Office of Student Services, Concentration Coordinator, and/or Program Director/Coordinator to determine an appropriate course of action.